 COMPANY HAS READ THIS AGREEMENT CAREFULLY, UNDERSTANDS IT AND ACCEPTS THE OBLIGATIONS THAT IT IMPOSES WITHOUT RESERVATION.
 COMPANY SIGNS THIS AGREEMENT VOLUNTARILY AND FREELY, IN DUPLICATE, WITH THE UNDERSTANDING THAT UTAH VALLEY UNIVERSITY WILL RETAIN ONE COUNTERPART AND COMPANY WILL RETAIN THE OTHER COUNTERPART.

-COMPANY’s G2M grant funds will be used in the following manner:
+COMPANY’s G2M award funds will be used in the following manner:

 Implement the Nail it Then Scale It process to develop and validate a functional prototype (or salable solution) with customers within the next 12 months.